emmaking-smith/Modular_Latent_Space/README.md

 * Dataset cleanup, MPNN setup, and preparation for pytorch dataloaders.
 * Module to run Crystal-Tox.

+To run a prediction with Crystal-Tox, run the following command:
+`python toxicity/predict_toxicity.py --path_to_toxicity_data {PATH TO TRAINING DATA} {PATH TO VALIDATION DATA} {PATH TO TESTING DATA} --save_path {PATH TO SAVE DIRECTORY}`

+The training, validation, and testing data should be pickle files of the form observed in `toxicity/data/new_compounds_for_testing_TDC.pickle`.
+Default training, validation, and testing data is from TDC.

+Predictions will be saved out as a pickle file as `preds.pickle` in your `{PATH TO SAVE DIRECTORY}`.
+The trained model dict will be saved out as `model` in your `{PATH TO SAVE DIRECTORY}`.

 ### Suzuki:
 Modules and code associated with LD50 predictions of small molecule compounds.